Lerrissirrel/Thermostat-Tracking/install/INSTALL_README.txt

 Set the zip code and the type of external weather (temperature/humidity) API to use.

+6. Install c-pChart from https://github.com/szymach/c-pchart in ../../common/php/c-pChart

-6. Manually run scripts/thermo_update_status.php and scripts/thermo_update_temps.php
+7. Manually run scripts/thermo_update_status.php and scripts/thermo_update_temps.php

-7. Add the scripts to the cron job/scheduled tasks.
+8. Add the scripts to the cron job/scheduled tasks.
 See install/create_schedule